All Episodes

 Okay, well, 1559 is still out there.

-It's it's it didn't do diddly squats, so I guess we're just gonna forget it.
+It didn't do diddly squat, so I guess we're just going to forget it.

 Now we've got resolution 1701.

-That's supposed to uh help the democratically elected Lebanese government emerge from this conflict stronger and better able to uh extend its sovereignty over all of its territory as called for in resolution 1559.
+And that's supposed to help the democratically elected Lebanese government emerge from this conflict stronger and better able to extend its sovereignty over all of its territory as called for in Resolution 1559.

 This will mean more security and a better chance for peace for the people of both Israel and Lebanon.